-The Property, Plant and Equipment line in the Balance Sheet contained valuations totalling £0.033 million for the schools which transferred out of Council ownership.
+There are two schools expected to convert to academy status in 2021-22.
+On 1 April 2021 St Paul's RC Voluntary Aided Primary school and expected on 1 September St Aidan's RC Voluntary Aided Primary School.
+The Property, Plant and Equipment line in the Balance Sheet contained valuations totalling £0.022 million for the schools which will transfer out of Council ownership.